molszanski/iti/snow-splash/README.md

 }
 ```

-With Snow-Splash your business logic is not mixed with the framework code
+With Snow-Splash your application logic is not mixed with the framework code

 ```ts
 import type { Ingredients } from "./store.ingrediets"